Teleportation-based quantum state tomography: Conclusion

 For the protocol to work, Alice should be able to prepare several copies of those four states and she should be able to realize independent Bell measurements (BMs).
 In other words, she needs to project those qubits and the ones coming from the state shared with Bob onto Bell states.
 Bob should be able to determine his single qubit at the end of the teleportation protocol.
 This can be accomplished by any well-established QST protocol \cite{vog89,leo95,whi99,jam01,ari01,bri04,moh06,moh07,moh08,cra10,gro10,tot10,chr12,bau13,bau13b,lan17,tor18} or by simply using the Bell-state-measurement-only single qubit reconstruction protocol also discussed in this work.
 Each different teleported state by Alice will lead to a different single qubit density matrix for Bob.
 These several density matrices with Bob contain all the data needed to reconstruct the shared state between them.
 They provide us with a complete set of linear equations where the density matrix elements of the shared state are the unknown variables.
 By solving this set of equations, we obtain the shared state density matrix elements in terms of the density matrix elements of Bob's single qubits.

 The teleportation-based QST protocol here developed works even if the shared state is distributed among different parties located in different places (see Figs. \ref{fig2} and \ref{fig3}).
-If all parties cooperate, i.e, realize their BMs and communicate classically their results to Bob, he will be able to fully reconstruct the shared state by operating locally on his qubit as prescribed by the teleportation-based QST protocol.
+If all parties cooperate, i.e., realize their BMs and communicate classically their results to Bob, he will be able to fully reconstruct the shared state by operating locally on his qubit as prescribed by the teleportation-based QST protocol.
 Moreover, if we have some prior knowledge of the state shared among all parties, the number of states needed to be teleported by Alice and the resources needed to execute the protocol are reduced.
 An interesting extension of this work would be the investigation of the minimal resources needed to reconstruct matrix product states \cite{fan92,gar07} or nearly pure states, which require much less resources to be reconstructed using traditional QST techniques \cite{cra10,gro10,bau13,bau13b,lan17}.
+Also, the investigation of the possible connection between quantum data hiding \cite{div01,div02} and local QST protocols may lead to a deeper understanding of the inherent limitations of tomography schemes based on local operations and classical communication.

 Finally, we would like to mention that the present protocol naturally leads to the following two open problems.
 First, is it possible to extend the present analysis for higher spins?
 For instance, can we adapt the spin-1 teleportation protocol \cite{zei19} to fully reconstruct density matrices describing single and multipartite spin-1 systems?
 Second, can the continuous-variable (CV) teleportation protocol \cite{vai94,bra98,fur98} be modified to reconstruct CV-states, such as a two-mode or $n$-mode Gaussian state, where only local operations and classical communication are allowed in the reconstruction protocol \cite{har07,rig08}?